Get

 Conclusion

 Owning a dog isn’t the right choice for everybody.
 People with allergies or with inappropriate lifestyles, for example, won’t benefit from having a dog in the same way as others.
-But, for some people, owning a dog can improve physical and mental health.
+But for some people, owning a dog can improve their physical and mental health.
 It can also help forge friendships and create social connections with people around them.

 Featured Image Credit: Alina Kruk, Shutterstock